Guinea Travel Advice

 Threat level: High

 There is an overall threat of terrorism in most West African countries and as such, Guinea remains a country that could be targeted for terrorist attacks.
 Recent events have taken place in neighbouring countries Côte d’Ivoire and Mali as well as Burkina Faso.
-Exercise particular caution and remain vigilant while travelling around Guinea and surrounding countries.
+The general travel advice for Guinea is to exercise particular caution and remain vigilant while travelling around Guinea and surrounding countries.

 The country has experienced a long standing high rate of crime.
 Banditry is a common issue in many areas and are often carried out by individuals dressed in police or military uniforms.